Volunteering in Burn2

 Burn2 Rangers are traditional guardians of the shared values of the Burner community.
 They are empowered by the community to address concerns, mediate disputes, and resolve conflicts if they cannot be resolved by the participants themselves and, rarely, respond to non-consensual assaults (griefing).
 Rangers encourage both personal agency and a community of shared responsibility and assist only as needed.
 The 11th principle - Consent applies here, too.
 Members of the community need to exercise their right to say no, not only to touch, but also unwanted conversations or discussions.
 The role of the Ranger has been aptly described as "riding the edge of chaos."

-A public version of the Burn2 Rangers manual will be published on the Burn2 website when it is ready.
+A public version of the Burn2 Rangers manual is on the Burn2 website.

 The 007s are a team made up of the most long-standing and highly respected individuals in Burn2.
 The identities of the 007s are confidential.
 The primary responsibility of the 007s is that they perform a final review on bans.
 They operate on consensus.
 All 007s are Ranger trained and use the Rangers FLAME process.
 They thoroughly discuss and analyze all aspects of an issue before deciding whether an avatar should be banned.